 We want our students to grow up to be inquisitive, intelligent, inspired, and happy adults who never lose their passion for learning.
 Our progressive approach towards education reflects this goal.
 On the other hand, we understand that for our students to be successful in university and beyond, they will need mental toughness, practical skills, and a strong foundation in academic subjects such as Mathematics and Language Arts.
 Our classes are designed to give students all this and more — to help them become both collaborative and independent learners.

 My child’s experience in English is limited.
 Will you still accept him/her?

 Our guiding principle for admission is this: we only accept students we are certain we can help.
 Students with limited English skills are welcome at KAIS so long as at the time of application we have the necessary space and resources to ensure a positive learning experience.
 In cases where we need to hire a private tutor to raise your child’s English level, we may ask for an additional fee, although we will try to avoid this whenever possible.

 Is KAIS EMS the right school for my child?

-Our school is located in the heart of Tokyo.
-We are just a one-minute walk from the train station in a “cool,” fascinating area crowded with countless small shops and buildings, a location bustling with people, taxis, bicycles, and even well-dressed pets out for walks with their owners.
+We encourage all prospective students to come in for a one-day trial to see our environment suits their needs, wants, and expectations.
+Our school culture is vibrant and expressive, and values industriousness, compassion, and enthusiasm most of all.
+We are a small school and consequently have a strong team mentality, so our students are expected to cooperate and nurture positive relationships.
 But some children prefer or need to study in a different environment.
 Fortunately, Tokyo boasts a number of excellent international schools, giving parents and children a wide selection to choose from.
 KAIS EMS is one of these quality schools, but, again, it is not the right “fit” for every child.